dyno-might/dyno-might.github.io/_posts/2020-12-22-what-i-learned-about-covid-19-from-pestering-a-bunch-of-biologists.md

 title: "Napoleon's failure in Russia as an analogy for T-cell based viral immunity"
 image: /img/covid/covid_tem.jpg
 tags: science
+description: How the immune system's memory cells are like the Russian strategy for resisting Napoleon's invasion.
 hero_light: true
 permalink: /:year/:month/:day/:title/
 ---